shevelevs/solgen/README.md

 Command line tool that generates visual studio solution file from a set of projects.
-Generated solution file includes all the projects and their dependencies with directory structure recreated withing the solution.
+Generated solution file includes all the projects and their dependencies with directory structure recreated within the solution.
 Useful for complex repositories consisting of many projects files.

 A few examples: